-The District sold \$365.47 million in General Obligation Bonds, Series 2020B, in December of 2020 to support the first phase of the Technology and Curriculum work outlined in the 2020 bond authorization.
-The District plans to sell bonds in the 2022-23 fiscal year.
+The District sold \$365.47 million in General Obligation Bonds, Series 2020B, in December of 2020 to support the first phase of the facilities modernization, security improvements, Americans with Disabilities Act (ADA) upgrades, technology and curriculum work outlined in the 2020 bond authorization.
+The District plans to sell bonds in the 2022-23 fiscal year and once those plans are finalized, the district will adhere to Oregon Local Budget Law and district policies to republish budget information.